amoslanka/notify/README.md

 [![Circle CI](https://circleci.com/gh/amoslanka/notify/tree/master.png?style=badge)](https://circleci.com/gh/amoslanka/notify/tree/master)
 ---

 Notify is a Rails Engine that seeks manages the data structure of your notification system and gives you a way to define what notifications you send and some rules about how or when they're sent.
 It doesn't deal with the views, delivery, or logic that says when to send them.
-Just the defined notification types and the data that links your users with things they're notified about.
+Just the defined notification definitions and the data that links your users with things they're notified about.

 In the past when I've built notification systems, the meta information that that system must include can get ugly and complex real fast.
-The goal of this engine is to keep all that out of site, but still accessible.
-Meanwhile your app should only have to declare notification types, hook into how they're rendered, and say when to send them.
+The goal of this engine is to keep all that out of sight, but still accessible.
+Meanwhile your app should only have to declare notification definitions and say when to send them.

 ---